hexie1995/Sequential-Link-Prediction/Readme.md

 ```

 to create the required environmnet for the code (**Only if you want to use the full Ensemble-Sequential**, because of the dependency of E-LSTM-D, Time Series, and T-SBM).
-Note very importantly, currently because of the GNU and GCC packages that are dependencies required from E-LSTM-D, it is only possible to do the full Ensemble-Sequential on Linux system.

 If you wish to run only the Top-Sequential method with the topological features, you could instead do: